claudiosanches/wp-git-hooks/README.md

 This will install all hooks and setup WPCS.

-### Sample phpcs.ruleset.xml for PHPCS/WPCS
+### Sample phpcs.xml for PHPCS/WPCS

-A `phpcs.ruleset.xml` file is required in order to correct run your project's coding standards.
+A `phpcs.xml` file is required in order to correct run your project's coding standards.

 ```xml
 <?xml version="1.0"?>